 Two hours later, you open your eyes, wondering how long you’ve been asleep.

-So you read a book, thinking you’ll eventually get bored and fall asleep.
+You read a book, thinking you’ll ‘eventually you’ll get bored and fall asleep.’

 But it only stimulates you more.